 2019 Brasenose College, Oxford

 Although Oxford is our home base, approximately every 3rd year we meet at a different location.

 Oxford View of Christ College with St. Mary's Church in the background

-Past Symposia have attracted members from Argentina, Australia, Canada, China, the Colville Federated Tribes, Denmark, Germany, Hong Kong, Israel, Lebanon, Macau, Malaysia, New Zealand, Singapore, South Africa, Spain, Turkey, the United Kingdom and the United States.
+Past Symposia have attracted members from Argentina, Australia, Canada, China, the Colville Federated Tribes, Denmark, Germany, Hong Kong, India, Israel, Lebanon, Macau, Malaysia, New Zealand, Singapore, South Africa, Spain, Turkey, the United Kingdom and the United States.